 When you’re stopped for a DWI in Minnesota, what happens next depends on a variety of factors.
 Some include, if you have any prior DWIs, or if your drivers license was revoked due to alcohol consumption within the last 10 years.
 Your blood alcohol concentration (BAC) will also play a role, as will whether or not you refused to take the BAC test.
 Lastly, your attitude towards law enforcement, if there were children in the vehicle at the time of your arrest, and whether or not anyone was injured due the incident can all be considered in a DWI charge.

 In most cases, here is what will happen:

-If you have been arrested for a DWI or a DUI and are in need of legal advice, call the Law Office of Rosengren Kohlmeyer & Hagen without delay at (507) 625-5000.
+If you have been arrested for a DWI or a DUI and are in need of legal advice, call Rosengren, Kohlmeyer & Hagen Law Office without delay at 507-625-5000.
 Trust our knowledgeable, experienced team of attorneys to give you the best advice and get you on your way so you can put this unfortunate experience behind you and move forward with confidence.